anotherwildeboy/trie-storage/README.md

 [Trie - Wikipedia Page](https://en.wikipedia.org/wiki/Trie)

-JavaScript implementation of a Trie structure for high speed data storage and retrival (at the expense of memory).
+JavaScript implementation of a Trie structure for high speed data storage and retrival (at the expense of storage space).

 Runtime of O(M), where M is the number of characters in an object's key.